 By the time Assange was working on NetBSD he had been involved for several years with a movement known as the cypherpunks.
 It was the cypherpunks more than the free software movement who provided him with his political education.
 Although there are tens of thousands of articles on Julian Assange in the world’s newspapers and magazines, no mainstream journalist so far has grasped the critical significance of the cypherpunks movement to Assange’s intellectual development and the origin of WikiLeaks.

-Julian Assange informed me he joined the cypherpunks email list in late 1993 or early 1994.
-There were many reasons Assange was likely to be attracted to it.
-As his encounter with Richard Lowenstein had revealed, he was interested in the connection between privacy and encrypted communication.
+Julian Assange joined the cypherpunks email list in late 1995 at the time the controversy over “Assassination Politics” was raging.
+There were many reasons Assange was likely to be attracted to the cypherpunks.
+As his encounter with Richard Lowenstein had revealed, he was already interested in the connection between privacy and encrypted communication.
 Even before his arrest he had feared the intrusion into his life of the totalitarian surveillance state.
 An atmosphere of paranoia pervaded the cypherpunks list.
 Assange believed that he had been wrongly convicted of what he called a “victimless crime”.
 The struggle against victimless crimes – the right to consume pornography, to communicate in cyberspace anonymously, to distribute cryptographic software freely – was at the centre of the cypherpunks’ political agenda.
 Moreover the atmosphere of the list was freewheeling – racism, sexism, homophobia were common.
 Not only Tim May believed that political correctness had turned Americans into “a nation of sheep”.
 On the cypherpunks list no one would disapprove of “The Dan Farmer rag”.
 Yet there was probably more to it than all this.
 Cypherpunks saw themselves as Silicon Valley Masters of the Universe.
 It must have been more than a little gratifying for a self-educated antipodean computer hacker, who had not even completed high school, to converse on equal terms with professors of mathematics, whiz-kid businessmen and some of the leading computer code-writers in the world.

-Julian Assange contributed to the cypherpunks list until June 2002.
+Julian Assange contributed to the cypherpunks list from December 1995 until June 2002.
 As it happens, almost all his interventions have been placed on the internet.
 On the basis of what historians call primary evidence, the mind and character of Julian Assange can be seen at the time of his obscurity.

 God – 2,177,242